Well, unfortunately, Ahrefs was only crawling backlinks found in HTML up until 2017.

 Does Ahrefs render JS the same way as Google?

-But guys from Elephate have recently performed a great experiment to study how Google (and some other search engines) handled different JS frameworks.
+But the guys from Onely have recently performed a great experiment to study how Google (and some other search engines) handled different JS frameworks.

 They created a simple website - http://jsseo.expert - where each page was built with a different JS framework, and let different search engines crawl it.